-- (3) In relation to a Work Premises that is an abattoir, meat processing facility, poultry processing facility or seafood processing facility, an employer must: - (a) ensure that all workers at the Work Premises wear the appropriate level of personal protective equipment: - (i) to carry out the functions of the worker's role; and - (ii) to mitigate the introduction of SARS-CoV-2 at the Work Premises including (but not limited to): - (A) at a minimum, wearing a surgical face mask; and - (B) a face shield; and - (C) suitable protective clothing which should be changed at the end of each shift and washed appropriately, unless it is not reasonably practicable to wear a surgical face mask, a face shield and/or protective clothing in the Work Premises or the nature of a worker's work means that it creates a risk to their health and safety.
+- (3) In relation to a Work Premises that is an abattoir, meat processing facility, poultry processing facility or seafood processing facility, an employer must: - (a) ensure that all workers at the Work Premises wear the appropriate level of personal protective equipment: - (i) to carry out the functions of the worker's role; and - (ii) to mitigate the introduction of SARS-CoV-2 at the Work Premises including (but not limited to): - (A) at a minimum, wearing a surgical face mask; and - (B) suitable protective clothing which should be changed at the end of each shift and washed appropriately, unless it is not reasonably practicable to wear a surgical face mask and/ or protective clothing in the Work Premises or the nature of a worker's work means that it creates a risk to their health and safety.

-Note 1: an employer at a Work Premises that is an abbatoir, meat processing facility, poultry processing facility or seafood processing facility is required to comply with the requirements of subclauses (3)(ii)(A) and (3)(ii)(B) unless an exemption pursuant to clause 5(3)(e), (g) - (j), (r) - (t), (x) - (aa) of the Stay Safe Directions (Victoria) applies in respect of a worker, in which case the employer is exempted from requiring that worker to wear a face covering.
+Note 1: an employer at a Work Premises that is an abattoir, meat processing facility, poultry processing facility or seafood processing facility is required to comply with subclause (3)(a)(ii)(A) unless an exception pursuant to clause 5(3)(e), (g) - (j), (r) - (t), (x) - (aa) of the Stay Safe Directions (Victoria) applies in respect of a worker, in which case the employer is exempted from requiring that worker to wear a face covering.

-Note 2: the exemption from the requirement to wear a face covering pursuant to clause 5(3)(j) of the Stay Safe Directions (Victoria) does not apply to a worker at a Work Premises that is an abbatoir, meat processing facility, poultry processing facility or seafood processing facility whilst working at the Work Premises in Victoria.
+Note 2: the exception from the requirement to wear a face covering pursuant to clause 5(3)(j) of the Stay Safe Directions (Victoria) does not apply to a worker at a Work Premises that is an abattoir, meat processing facility, poultry processing facility or seafood processing facility whilst working at the Work Premises in Victoria.